udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 iOS Development is any type of development for the iPhone or iPad.
 These two devices run on an operating system called iOS.
 Occationally development for the Apple Watch it thrown in under the iOS development umbrella, but that device uses a different operating system than the iPhone or iPad.

 #What is the iOS Developer Nanodegree about?
 The iOS Developer Nanodegree is what is going to take a student who has basic understanding of Object Oriented Programming, and teaches them the basics of iOS development.
-Much like the Intro to Programming Nanodegree, the program is broken into a variety of projects, as well as courses which prepair you to complete the projects.
+Much like the Intro to Programming Nanodegree structure, the program is broken into a variety of projects, as well as courses which prepair you to complete the projects.

 #Expected Prerequisite Knowledge
 ###What is Expected Prerequisite Knowledge to start the iOS Developer Nanodegree?